microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ```csharp
     public class CalendarViewWrapper: WindowsXamlHostBase
     {
-        public CalendarViewWrapper() : base()
-        {

     }
-    }
     ```

-    We have added a public constructor, which does nothing more than implementing the same base costructor of the **WindowsXamlHostBase** class.
 6. The next step is to initialize the control with the UWP control we want to host, in our case the **CalendarView** one.
 Copy and paste the following code inside the class:

     ```csharp